-As described above, the Group 1 and Group 2 PMAs described in this section are either currently in place or are planned to be initiated within 5 years.
-Those PMAs that are currently in place will continue to be implemented over the 2042 Plan horizon.
+As described above, the Group 1 and Group 2 Projects presented in this section are either currently in place or are planned to be initiated within five years.
+Projects that are currently in place will continue to be implemented over the 2042 Plan horizon.

-Location (Proponent) Project Name Primary Mechanism(s) 1 Project 2: Advanced Metering Infrastructure Project (AMI) Water Conservation City of Modesto Project 3: Storm Drain Cross Connection Removal Project Stormwater Capture City of Waterford Project 4: Waterford/Hickman Surface Water Pump Station and Storage Tank Water Conservation Project 5: Modesto Irrigation District In-lieu and Direct Recharge Project In-lieu and Direct Recharge Project Project 6: Oakdale Irrigation District In-lieu and Direct Recharge Project In-lieu and Direct Recharge Project NDE Areas Project 7: Tuolumne River Flood Mitigation and Direct Recharge Project Flood control and Direct Recharge Project Project 8: Dry Creek Flood Mitigation and Direct Recharge Project Flood control and Direct Recharge Project
+Location (Proponent) Project Name Primary Mechanism(s) Project 1: Growth Realization of Surface Water Treatment Plant Phase II In-Lieu Recharge City of Modesto Project 2: Advanced Metering Infrastructure Project (AMI) Water Conservation Project 3: Storm Drain Cross Connection Removal Project Stormwater Capture City of Waterford Project 4: Waterford/Hickman Surface Water Pump Station and Storage Tank Water Conservation Project 5: Modesto Irrigation District In-lieu and Direct Recharge Project In-lieu and Direct Recharge Project Project 6: Oakdale Irrigation District In-lieu and Direct Recharge Project In-lieu and Direct Recharge Project NDE Areas Project 7: Tuolumne River Flood Mitigation and Direct Recharge Project Flood control and Direct Recharge Project Project 8: Dry Creek Flood Mitigation and Direct Recharge Project Flood control and Direct Recharge Project

-Table 8-2: List of Projects Developed for Implementation in the Modesto Subbasin
+Table 8-3: Projects Developed for Near-Term Implementation

-1The primary mechanism of the Project as conceptualized, although during implementation Projects may be used for multiple functions to support groundwater sustainability and multiple other benefits.
+The primary mechanism of the Project as conceptualized, although during implementation Projects may be used for multiple functions to support groundwater sustainability and beneficial users.

-8.2.1.
+8.3.1.
 Urban and Municipal Projects

-PMAs developed for implementation by urban and municipal proponents in the Modesto Subbasin are summarized in the sections below.
+Projects developed for implementation by urban and municipal proponents in the Modesto Subbasin are summarized in the sections below.

-8.2.1.1.
+8.3.1.1.
 Growth Realization of Surface Water Treatment Plant Phase II (Project 1)

-This project continues the water purchase agreement between Modesto Irrigation District (MID) and the City of Modesto to meet urban demands.
+The Growth Realization of Surface Water Treatment Plant Phase II project (Project) continues the water purchase agreement between Modesto Irrigation District (MID) and the City of Modesto to meet urban demands.
 It utilizes the expansion from Phase II of the Modesto Regional Water Treatment Plant (MRWTP).

-The Modesto Irrigation District operates the MRWTP to treat surface water for use within the City and has been expanding its capacity to meet growing and future water demands from its customers.
-The Initial Phase (first phase) of the MRWTP Project included the construction of a 30 million-gallon per day (mgd) surface water treatment plant, two 5-million-gallon (MG) terminal storage tanks and associated pumping facility.
-The pump station delivered water into the MID transmission system for distribution into either the Del Este or City water distribution systems through several MID turnouts.
-The City now owns the Del Este water system.
-Figure 1-1 shows the existing transmission mains and turnouts constructed as part of the Phase One MRWTP Project
+The Modesto Irrigation District operates the MRWTP to treat surface water for use within the City of Modesto and has been expanding its capacity to meet growing and future water demands from its customers.
+The Initial Phase (first phase) of the MRWTP Project included the construction of a 30 million-gallon per day (mgd) surface water treatment plant, two 5million-gallon (MG) terminal storage tanks and associated pumping facility.
+The pump station delivered water into the MID transmission system for distribution into either the Del Este or City of Modesto water distribution systems through several MID turnouts.
+The City of Modesto now owns the Del Este water system.

-The Expansion Phase of the MRWTP Project (second phase) included the construction of a new parallel treatment process consisting of low-pressure membranes, ozone disinfection system, a dissolved air flotation thickener and a new Supervisory Control and Data Acquisition (SCADA) system.
-The total capacity available at the MRWTP with the completion of the MRWTP Phase Two Expansion Project is 60 MGD with a maximum annual supply of up to 67,200 AFY.
+The Expansion Phase of the MRWTP Project (Phase II) included the construction of a new parallel treatment process consisting of low-pressure membranes, ozone disinfection system, a dissolved air flotation thickener and a new Supervisory Control and Data Acquisition (SCADA) system.
+The total capacity available at the MRWTP with the completion of the MRWTP Phase II Expansion Project is 60 mgd with a maximum annual supply of up to 67,200 AFY.

 The City of Modesto currently operates its treatment and conveyance systems at capacity and has not been able to utilize any additional surface water supply.
-However, recently the City has taken several proactive steps to increase its infrastructural optimization, particularly its water utilization and storage.
+However, recently the City of Modesto has taken several steps to increase its infrastructural optimization, particularly its water utilization and storage.
 Some of these steps include: (1) the submittal of a conceptual grant application to modify up to four recharge basins to dilute aquifer contaminants, increase aquifer storage, and improve water quality, and (2) hiring an outside consultant to study system optimization and (3) investigate the feasibility of integrating additional surface water supply for recharge in wet years.